bridgetlane/the-force/README.md

 The Force
 =========

+The iRobot Force Beta (http://mason.gmu.edu/~blane3/theforce/) Release 1.0.0 for the iRobot Create (http://www.irobot.com/us/learn/Educators/Create.aspx)

 Controlling the iRobot Create Remotely from a Website using JavaScript

 CS 101 Project: Yuncheng He, Songyue Huang, Bridget Lane, Nathan Murray, John Paschal

+The iRobot Force is a simple web-based remote control for the iRobot Create that allows the user to control their iRobot from anywhere in the world with an internet connection.

 --------------------------------------------------------------------------------------------------------------------------

-The iRobot Force is a simple web-based remote control to control your iRobot Create that allows the user to control their iRobot from anywhere in the world with an internet connection.
 Thank you for your interest in our project.
 First, we’ll cover some fundamental assumptions:

 • You have an iRobot Create that is fully integrated with a laptop that has some form of camera